Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Conclusion and Future Direction

 \section{Conclusion and Future Direction}

 To conclude, we have shown that for binary classification task with linearly separable data, the Bregman proximal point algorithm and mirror descent attain a $\norm{\cdot}_*$-norm margin that is closely related to the condition number of the distance generating function w.r.t. $\norm{\cdot}$-norm.
-We list two directions worthy of future investigations.
-(1) Our analyses exploit the fact that the Bregman divergence is defined over the \textit{model parameters}, while many popular data-dependent divergences are defined over the \textit{model output} (e.g. prediction confidence).
-Making this non-trivial extension to data-dependent divergence can also help demystify the mechanism of the data-dependent divergence.
-(2) Our current analyses focus on linear models, and the extension to nonlinear neural networks requires more delicate definitions of margin and divergence.
-We leave this direction as our long-term investigation plan.
+We discuss two directions worthy of future investigations.
+First, our discussions focus on the Bregman divergences that are defined over the {model parameters}, while many popular data-dependent divergences are defined over the {model output} (e.g. prediction confidence).
+For analyzing the latter class of divergences it seems essential to study the evolution of the trained model in the function space instead of the parameter space.
+Second, the current analyses focus on linear models, and the extension to nonlinear neural networks requires more delicate definitions of margin and divergence.